≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-The working capital indicates the excess liquid assets that a company has after accounting for all current liabilities that come due in the next 12 months.
+The definition of Ford’s working capital is available here: working capital.
+The working capital indicates the excess liquid assets after accounting for all current liabilities.

 Ford Motor Quick Ratio (Acid Test Ratio)